Flows - Active and Recent

 You can Reclassify or Reset [Selected / All Returned / All] flows:

 Resetting the flow kills it and restarts it.
 It is service-affecting.

 Reclassifying the flow is not service-affecting.
-If a policy change makes a flow stale or inconsistent, then reclassifying makes a best effort attempt to conform the flow to the change.
+When policy changes occur, flow reclassification makes a best-effort attempt to conform the flow to the change.
 If the flow cannot be successfully “diverted” to this new policy, then an Alert asks if you want to reset.

 Selected flows are individually selected; All Returned results from filtering (up to the max number of returnable flows); and All refers to all flows, visible or not.

 Click Export to save the contents of the Flows table to a CSV file.

 Click the info icon in the Detail column to display information about the flow.
 This information is primarily provided to assist Support with troubleshooting and debugging.